 A multiple-vehicle crash on the 57 freeway in Anaheim resulted in multiple injuries.
-Officers with the California State Patrol say that at approximately 9 a.m. on Friday, January 9, a southbound flatbed truck attempting to change lanes struck a black Toyota Camry from behind when the truck’s driver was unable to slow the truck quickly enough.
+Officers say that on Friday, January 9, a flatbed truck attempting to change lanes struck a black Toyota Camry from behind.
+The driver of the truck was unable to slow in time.

 Additional Vehicles Collide

-The initial collision started a chain-reaction event that ultimately involved a white Ford Explorer, a black Ford Expedition, a red Toyota Camry and a gray Toyota Yaris.
+The initial collision started a chain-reaction event.
+Ultimately involving a white Ford Explorer, a black Ford Expedition, a red Toyota Camry and a gray Toyota Yaris.
 Altogether, six vehicles became involved in the freeway wreck.

 The Injured Include Children